paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 # Covid-19 Forecasting via Deep Learning and Topological Data Analysis

-Understanding the impact of atmospheric and weather conditions on **SARS-CoV2** is critical to model **COVID-19** dynamics  and shed a light on future spread around the world.Furthermore, geographic distribution of expected clinical severity of **COVID-19** may be closely link to prior history of respiratory diseases and changes of humidity, temperature, and air quality.
-In this context, we postulate that by tracking topological features of weather conditions over time we can provide aquantifiable structural distribution of atmospheric changes that are likely to be related to **COVID-19** progression rates.
-As such, we apply the machinery of persistence homology on time series of graphs to extract topological signatures and to follow geographical changes in humidity and temperature.
-We develop an integrative machine learning framework via **Geometric Deep Learning (GDL)** and test its predictive capabilities on forecasting the progression of **SARS-CoV2** cases.
-We validate our novel GDL framework in application to number of confirmed cases and hospitalization rates from Washington and California states in the United States.
-Our results demonstrate the predictive potential of GDL to forecasting the transmission of **COVID-19** and modeling its complex spatio-temporal spread dynamics.

 Our proposed methodology has two main modules, see the graphical workflow in the below Figure: